Ausangate Treks

 Rainbow Mountain from Ollantaytambo or Urubamba | discover Peru’s colorful peak

-We start and end this adventure from the Sacred Valley of the Incas, with departures from Ollantaytambo or Urubamba.
-From here, we journey into the Andes to experience one of Peru’s most remarkable natural wonders: the Rainbow Mountain, or Vinicunca.
+Rainbow mountain from Ollantaytambo Peru is an unforgettable adventure that begins in the heart of the Sacred Valley.
+We start and end this experience with departures from Ollantaytambo or Urubamba, traveling deep into the Andes to witness one of Peru’s most remarkable natural wonders: the Rainbow Mountain, also known as Vinicunca.

 Located along the breathtaking Ausangate Trek, this colorful peak stands near Ausangate Mountain, which has been revered since pre-Inca times as a sacred Apu (mountain spirit) and protector of Cusco.
 Offerings and spiritual traditions tied to the mountain remain alive even today.